 Paladin has more than 100 tools under 29 categories, almost everything you need to investigate an incident.
 Autospy is included in the latest version – Paladin 6.

-The Sleuth Kit is a collection of command line tools to investigate and analyze volume and file systems to find the evidence.
+The Sleuth Kit is a collection of command-line tools to investigate and analyze volume and file systems to find the evidence.

-I hope above tools help you handle the incident more efficiently and make the investigation process faster.
+I hope the above tools help you handle the incident more efficiently and make the investigation process faster.
 You may also be interested in learning computer forensic skills.